Interstate 155 (Missouri–Tennessee): Route description

-Upon crossing the river, I-155 veers east-southeast and reaches an interchange with State Route 181 (SR 181), which is part of the Great River Road.
-Passing through additional farmland, the interstate crosses the Obion River a few miles later and has an interchange with SR 182 a short distance beyond south of the Lenox community.
+Upon crossing the river into Tennessee, I-155 veers east-southeast and reaches an interchange with State Route 181 (SR 181), which is part of the Great River Road.
+Passing through additional farmland, the Interstate crosses the Obion River a few miles later and has an interchange with SR 182 a short distance beyond south of the Lenox community.
 The highway then ascends out of the Mississippi Alluvial Plain on to the Gulf Coastal Plain and enters a wooded area, where the Tennessee Welcome Center is located, before reaching Dyersburg a few miles later.
-Traveling along the northern fringes of the city in an eastward direction, the interstate has an interchange first with SR 78, which also provides access to Tiptonville.
-A few miles later, the interstate turns northeast, before reaching a trumpet interchange with US 51, where the I-155 designation ends, and US 412 splits off to the south towards Jackson.
+Traveling along the northern fringes of the city in an eastward direction, the Interstate has an interchange first with SR 78, which also provides access to Tiptonville.
+A few miles later, the Interstate turns northeast, before reaching a trumpet interchange with US 51, where the I-155 designation ends, and US 412 splits off to the south towards Jackson.
 The route continues to the northeast as a controlled-access segment of US 51.

 History

-Interstate 155 has its origins in the early 1940s, when a bridge linking Missouri and Tennessee was proposed.
-At the time, the two states were two of the few remaining bordering states in the country which were not directly connected by road or rail.
-A committee was created by both state legislatures to study the possibility of constructing the bridge in 1949.
-The site was chosen by the commission on November 18, 1952, which was subsequently approved by the Army Corps of Engineers on August 20, 1953.